eprovst/DomainColoring.jl/docs/src/usage/general.md

 !!! note
-    `DomainColoring.jl` provides plots on top of the [Makie](https://makie.org) framework, thus a user will have to additionally install and load a Makie backend such as `CiaroMakie` or `GLMakie`.
+    `DomainColoring.jl` provides plots on top of the [Makie](https://makie.org) framework, thus a user will have to additionally install and load a Makie backend such as `CairoMakie` or `GLMakie`.

 ## Common options